MrBlinky/Arduboy-Python-Utilities/readme.md

 ### Dependencies

-* Requires Python 2.7.x with PySerial installed
+* Requires Python 2.7.x or 3.7.x with PySerial installed.

+Note:
+Not all utilities work with Python 3.7.x yet.

 ## Uploader
+* Works with both Python 2.7.x **AND** 3.7.x
+* Requires pySerial: `python -m pip install pyserial`

 .Hex file and .Arduboy uploader for Arduboy